alaub81/openhab_modbus_sma_inverter/README.md

 # Installation
 * Activate Modbus on your Inverters and connect them to your ethernet
+* you need to give the inverters fixed ip addresses (dhcp reservation, or fixed ip on the inverter side)
 * Install Modbus Binding on you openHAB instance
 * Install JavaScript and Map Transfomation in openHAB
 * clone this git repository and store the files in the right openHAB configuration folders: